CandyCoded/CandyCoded/Documentation/1. Objects/ObservableList.md

 #### Shuffle

-Creates a new copy of an Observablelist and shuffles the values.
+Creates a new copy of an ObservableList and shuffles the values.

 ```csharp
 ObservableList<int> list = new ObservableList<int> { 1, 2, 3, 4, 5 };